Header Banner

-How To: Infuse Homemade Cooking Oils in Soda Bottle Containers
+How to Infuse Homemade Cooking Oils in Soda Bottle Containers

 Flavored oils are amazing.
 They add a new flavor and depth to dishes not possible with plain oil.
 Most unfortunately, however, flavored oils almost always come with a hefty price tag to reflect their deliciousness and to capitalize on the general cluelessness of the public.